...

 • Simplicity and Efficiency: Factory calibration and automated self-checks eliminate the need for routine manual calibration, reducing setup time and operational complexity.

-• Reliability: The self-check mechanism ensures that the system remains within calibration specifications, providing confidence in every measurement.
+• Reliability: The self-check mechanism ensures that the system remains within calibration specifications, making each measurement reliable.

 • Flexibility: Optional calibration allows users to tailor the system to specific needs, such as aligning with alternative methods or historical data, without compromising ease of use.